barryjohnjoyce/school_donations/ReadMe.md

 option to donate money directly to fund these projects.
 The classroom projects range from pencils and books to computers and other expensive equipments for classrooms.
 In more than 10 years of existence, this platform helped teachers in all US states to post more than 7700,000 classroom project requests and raise more than $280,000,000.
 DonorsChoose.org has made the platform data open and available for making discoveries and building applications.
+This app uses some of this date to build an interactive dashboard.

 ### What does it do?

-This app is an prototype interactive dashboard incorporating data visualization that represents school donations broken down by different attributes.
+This app is an prototype interactive dashboard incorporating data visualization (various graph types including pie charts, bar charts etc) that represent school donations broken down by different attributes.

 ### Design Background

-The dashboard has been designed from a blank HTML web using elements of Bootstrap and Keen Dashboards.
+The dashboard has been designed from a blank HTML page using elements of Bootstrap and Keen Dashboards.
 I have attempted to use a similar colour and design scheme as that on the DonorsChoose.org website (e.g. the use of a grey and white background, with some orange edging; the use of the main background image of DonorsChoose as the main background image on the dashboard).